 In 1963, Jay North was enrolled in boarding school.
 Because of his demanding acting schedule while filming Dennis the Menace, his education had been sub-par.
 He wasn’t able to keep up academically and lacked social skills that the other kids had.

 North Could Never Escape His Dennis Identity

 By the end of the series in 1963, Jay North had grown out of that baby-faced character and was not able to pull off some of the stunts he had previously, simply because he was growing up.
 After the series ended, he pursued his acting career and found scattered acting roles but was never really embraced again in that community.
 He had been typecast as, “Dennis the Menace,” and was never truly able to shake that persona.

 After he had resolved himself to the fact that his acting career wasn’t going anywhere, North enlisted in the Navy in 1977.
 Unfortunately, even in the military, he couldn’t escape the character of Dennis.
 He experienced harsh treatment by both his shipmates and superiors for being a former child actor.
 Ultimately, he received an honorable discharge and left the Navy behind after only 2 years.

-Following his brief military career, North worked for several years in the health food industry before becoming a correctional officer in the State of Florida.
-And, yes, as you may have guessed, many of the prisoners he guarded over his 20 plus year correctional officer career, have recognized him as Dennis Mitchell!
-Some remember watching him as a child, others remember watching reruns but everyone knows who he is!
+Following his brief military career, North worked for several years in the health food industry before becoming a corrections officer in the State of Florida.
+And, yes, as you may have guessed, many of the prisoners he guarded over his 20 plus year correctional officer career, have recognized him as Dennis Mitchell.
+Some remember watching him as a child, others remember watching reruns but everyone knows who he is.

 Jay North reports still having close relationships with many of his former cast members.
 He has fond memories of working with them even though much of that time, unbeknownst to them, he was very unhappy.
-North has said that although he has spent most of his life, “fighting the ghost of Dennis the Menace,” he is proud to have been associated with the show.
-Jay North is currently 66 years old.
+North, now in his 60s, has said that although he has spent most of his life, “fighting the ghost of Dennis the Menace,” he is proud to have been associated with the show.

 Like it?
 Share with your friends!